aridhia/fair-api-beta-utilities/README.md

 ## Create a Dataset Entry (API)

-In order to create metadata using the API, a JSON file should be created, conformed to the standard.
+In order to create metadata using the API a JSON file should be created and made to conform to the standard set out in the API documentation, which can typically be found at your FAIR instance's domain with `/api/docs`, e.g. https://fair.example.org/api/docs.
 This can then be posted to the service to create the dataset.
 An example is provided below or you can use the [Excel to JSON FAIR converter](https://github.com/aridhia/fair-excel-to-json) to create the correct JSON to POST to the API.

 Datasets are created using HTTP `POST` operations.
 The server validates the payload and looks for a dataset identifier in it - in the `catalogue.id` structure: